-Artist Amy Supton learned to work in fiber arts before she learned to read.
-Her preschool teacher taught her how to make crepe paper into yarn and her first grade teacher taught her to embroider and appliqués.
-These techniques stuck with Supton into adulthood and became the foundations of a rich body of work spanning weaving, ceramics, water-color, and pastels.
+Born in the Bronx, artist Amy Supton (formerly Amy Vietze) learned to work in fiber arts before she learned to read.
+Her preschool teacher taught her how to make crepe paper into yarn and her first-grade teacher taught her to embroider and appliqués.
+These techniques became the foundations of Supton's rich body of work spanning weaving, ceramics, watercolor, and pastels.

 Supton spent her early 20s in Detroit, Michigan (1965-1969), Berkeley, California (1969-1970), and then moved to Nashville, Tennessee (1970-1984).
-While in Detroit she picked up sewing from artist friends and made quilts, daishikis, and elaborately embroidered clothing.
 Her identity as a craftsperson emerged and a career in the arts unfolded.
-In Berkeley, she took loom weaving and rug-making classes from store-front shops.
-There, tapestry- and rug-maker German immigrant Kaethe Kliot taught Supton the techniques she still uses to this day.
+While in Detroit she picked up sewing and made quilts, daishikis, and elaborately embroidered clothing.
+She took loom weaving and rug-making classes from store-front shops in Berkeley where German immigrant Kaethe Kliot taught the tapestry and rug-making techniques she uses to this day.

 Upon moving to Nashville, the city with great emphasis on the folk craft aspect of weaving, Supton was introduced to other weavers and became a fixture in the Nashville crafts community.
 She was active in the Nashville Handweavers Guild and the Tennessee Artist Craftsman Association and had participated in many solo and group shows.
 Her work was shown at Cheekwood Botanical Gardens, Sarratt Gallery at Vanderbilt University, and Spring Street Gallery, Tennessee State Museums well as others.
 Work was collected by the Tennessee State Museum, the Chicago Standard Oil Building, and the Opry Hotel.